 Upon successful completion of IMC 632, students will be able to:

-- Explain and define the basic foundation of political marketing from a historical perspective and theoretical influences.
+- Define the basic foundation of political marketing from a historical perspective and theoretical influences.

 - Organize a staff and develop a message and image based on a strategic plan.